oceanprotocol-archive/OEPs/10/README.md

 - Payload:

-This part includes all claims that authorization server will provide for access in the future.
-There are three types of claims the first one is <code>*[Registered claims](https://tools.ietf.org/html/rfc7519#section-4.1)*</code> .
-It is not a  <code>mandatory</code> but it is preferable to be included.
-Registered claims section has the following items:
+This part includes all claims that the authorization server will provide for access in the future.
+There are three types of claims.
+The first one is a <code>*[Registered Claim](https://tools.ietf.org/html/rfc7519#section-4.1)*</code> .
+It is not a <code>mandatory</code>, but it is preferably included.
+A Registered Claim's section has the following items:

     - "iss" (Issuer) Claim
     - "sub" (Subject) Claim